ssoper/jQuery-Plugin-Development/README.md

     - Events
   * Standard interface for plugin development

-### Demonstration

-1. Chainability
+### Chainability
 * `return this` should always be the last statement
 * Manipulate DOM post plugin initialization

-2. Options
+### Options
 * Ensure all options have defaults
 * Demo power of extend
 * Pass in function

-3. Use callbacks
+### Use callbacks
 * Don't force user to pass in options

-4. Improve plugin using onTimer
+### Improve plugin using onTimer
 * Runs continuously
 * Maintains low memory footprint

-5. Info post plugin loading
+### Info post plugin loading
 * Load other plugin dependent on this plugin
 * Since every plugin should return self, we need another way to get info
 * Fire a custom event
 * Especially useful for plugins which load themselves via a remote location and writ themselves into the DOM (i.e. Facebook)